CiscoSecurity/tr-05-serverless-relay/README.md

 structure defined in the [Module Settings](module_settings.json).

 3. The script will generate a `SECRET_KEY`/`JWT` pair for you based on your just entered credentials.
-Make sure to save the both.
+Make sure to save both.

 4. The script will also build the link to the AWS Console page with your Lambda's environment variables.
 Go set the `SECRET_KEY` environment variable